awsdocs/amazon-s3-developer-guide/doc_source/sse-c-using-dot-net-sdk.md

 The example in the preceding section shows how to request server\-side encryption with customer\-provided key \(SSE\-C\) in the PUT, GET, Head, and Copy operations\.
 This section describes other Amazon S3 APIs that support SSE\-C\.

-To upload large objects, you can use multipart upload API \(see [Uploading Objects Using Multipart Upload API](uploadobjusingmpu.md)\)\.
+To upload large objects, you can use multipart upload API \(see [Uploading objects using multipart upload API](uploadobjusingmpu.md)\)\.
 AWS SDK for \.NET provides both high\-level or low\-level APIs to upload large objects\.
 These APIs support encryption\-related headers in the request\.
 + When using high\-level `Transfer-Utility `API, you provide the encryption\-specific headers in the `TransferUtilityUploadRequest` as shown\.
 For code examples, see [Using the AWS SDK for \.NET for multipart upload \(high\-level API\)](usingHLmpuDotNet.md)\.

   ```